Learn About Dental for Seniors on Medicare

 - Class 2: This is basic restoration dentistry.
 It includes fillings, root canals, and periodontal work.
 In this class, most commonly 80% of your expenses are covered by insurance.

 - Class 3: This is your major restorative dental care, which most seniors need.
 This includes crowns, bridges, and dentures.
-Some plans that don’t cover this at all, while others cover up to 50%.
+Some plans don’t cover this at all, while others cover up to 50%.

 - Class 4: This is your orthodontic services like braces, implants, and teeth pulling.
 Some plans will cover Class 4 work up to a certain amount per year (usually capped around $1,000) while many dental programs won’t cover it at all.